tk1ng/TK1ng/README.md

-### Hi there!👋🏾
+# Hi! 👋🏾

-I'm Taryn, a self-taught developer.
+I'm a software engineer.

 🔭 I’m currently working on ...
 - Exploring REST APIs and documenting them!
 - Learning React.js, Node.js, and Typescript

-Fun facts: ...
+Fun facts:
 - I'm wildly curious about quantum physics and the mysteries of the universe 🌌
 - I love [playing guitar](https://www.instagram.com/kingtheguitarist/) 🎸